-Ben’s Glyco-Optimizer is an all-natural, clinical-grade supplement designed to work as part of a healthy diet and lifestyle to help manage type 2 diabetes.
+Ben’s Glucose Control is an all-natural, clinical-grade supplement designed to work as part of a healthy diet and lifestyle to help manage type 2 diabetes.

-It contains a powerful blend of nutrients, including 200mg Alpha-Lipoic Acid.
-It works to restore cell function and lower blood sugar levels, preventing oxidative damage and preventing a progression of diabetes.
+It contains a powerful blend of nutrients to restore cell function and lower blood sugar levels, preventing oxidative damage and preventing the progression of diabetes.

 A diabetes diagnosis has a significant impact on your life.
 However, it does not mean that you can no longer have fun or enjoy life!
 Instead, it means that you need to make adjustments to your lifestyle and diet to live a healthy, happy life.

 In addition to regular exercise, a healthy diet, and weight loss, supplementation with alpha-lipoic acid is a great way to increase insulin sensitivity and lower your blood sugar levels.